 With sun rays that beautifully reflect on the ocean floor, plankton and other ocean particles that float past as you swim, Reef Shot is a relatively good looking game, but the ocean feels quite barren.
 I would have liked to see other marine species even if it was just in the background to liven up the underwater adventure.

 Reef Shot is simplistic, but a relaxing adventure that will provide a great escape from the rest of your gaming library.
-Only lasting a handful of hours, Reef Shot doesn’t take long to go through and features a rather abrupt ending.Note: The Reef Shot review was written based on the PC version of the game provided to us.
+Only lasting a handful of hours, Reef Shot doesn’t take long to go through and features a rather abrupt ending.Note: Reef Shot was reviewed on PC.
+A digital copy of the game provided by the publisher.